zawie/cipher/README.md

-## End-to-End Encryption Message Application
+# End-to-End Encryption Message Application

+## About End-to-End Encryption
 ### What is End-to-End Encryption?
 Suppose two users Alice and Bob want to communicate, but they do not trust any other party to process or store their plain-text messages.
 More specifically, they do not want any messaging service to have any computationally feasible way to read their messages.
 End-to-end encryption solves for this problem by utilizing asymmetric encryption.